-As I gain more upon this mortal age
+As years advance upon mortal age

-How do I wish that now my glass would lie,
+How do I wish that now my glass would lie;

 Though silver in my beard such truth may try;

-The body weathers faster than the mind
+The body weathers swifter than the mind

-Vicarious measures where aged hearts may swell.
+In second joys where aged hearts may swell.

 The time is long and yet the life is short,

-As second riddle in the Sphinx’s court
+The second riddle in the Sphinx’s court

-I search the mirror and find my father’s face
+I search the mirror and find my father’s face—

 © Loubert S Suddaby.
 All Rights Reserved.